RFA Fort Austin: 2010s

 On 27 May 2011 Fort Austin left Portsmouth under tow by the Belgian tug Union Wrestler and tug Svitzer Pembroke for a £40m refit at Cammell Laird in Birkenhead.
 This refit was intended to keep her in service until 2021.
 Later that year it was announced that her service life would be extended until 2023; the Fort class will ultimately be replaced by the Fleet Solid Support element of the Military Afloat Reach and Sustainability programme.

 She left Birkenhead on 5 September 2012, arriving three days later at DM Crombie in the Firth of Forth.
 She arrived back in Plymouth at the end of 2012 and spent early 2013 exercising in home waters.

 Fort Austin formed part of the COUGAR 13 task group, providing stores, fuel, water, and ammunition Fort Austin is also participating in the 2014 IMCMEX.

 In 2015, Fort Austin was again laid up, this time in Birkenhead.
 Despite concerns she would be decommissioned she entered Cammell Laird for refit in 2017 and it was confirmed her planned out of service date had been revised to 2024.
 During the course of the refit, on 15 August 2017, Fort Austin suffered a fire on the upper deck.
 Her 60 crew were evacuated.
-The damage is not considered to be serious.
+The damage was not considered to be serious.